dotvanilla/home/docs/compiler_design_notes.md

 2. The table type is a kind of javascript object which map from the ``Dictionary`` type in VB.NET.
 The data type of the key in ``Dictionary`` only supports ``string``.

-3. Actually the ``array`` and ``list`` is almost the same data type in vanilla, as the array and the list is created based on the javascript array object.
+3. The ``array`` is running in WebAssembly runtime internal for high-performance computing, and the ``array`` is usually combine with structure for export a UInt8Buffer and work with the external memory consumer, like WebGL. ``list`` is the Javascript array list object, it is created based on the javascript array object.